-Increase in Authorized Shares Under the Plan Under the existing Plan, as of December 31, 2012, 666,610 shares authorized for issuance remained available for future grants.
+Increase in Authorized Shares Under the Plan.
+Under the existing Plan, as of December 31, 2012, 666,610 shares authorized for issuance remained available for future grants.
 On March 21, 2013, the Board of Directors adopted, subject to stockholder approval, an amendment and restatement of the Plan which includes an amendment to increase by 1,000,000 shares the number of shares authorized for issuance under the Plan.
 Redwood currently estimates that, if this increase is approved, there will be a sufficient number of shares authorized for issuance under the 2002 Incentive Plan to grant anticipated equity awards through the end of 2014 and possibly beyond that time in a manner consistent with past practice.
 However, this estimate depends on certain factors such as Redwood's performance and Redwood's stock price at the time grants are awarded, which cannot be predicted with certainty at this time.
-Further discussion of the quantitative analysis conducted in respect of the proposed increase in authorized shares under the Plan."
+Further discussion of the quantitative analysis conducted in respect of the proposed increase in authorized shares under the Plan is set forth below under the heading "Quantitative Analysis Underlying Increase in Authorized Shares Under the Plan."